wen-jams/bsavi/_sources/reference.rst.txt

     .. py:attribute:: parameters

-        The data to associated with that observable.
+        The data associated with that observable.
 Can be python dict (or pandas DataFrame) whose keys (or column names) will be used for things like plot axis labels.

         :type: dict-like or list[dict-like]